Rhodes Wins Award

 The Music Educator Award was established to recognize current educators (kindergarten through college, public and private schools) who have made a significant and lasting contribution to the field of music education and who demonstrate a commitment to the broader cause of maintaining music education in the schools.

-Violin Major to Perform with Raleigh, Durham Symphonies
+Violin Major Performs with Raleigh, Durham Symphonies

 Last semester she won the ECU Concerto Competition Ron and Patty Allison Prize and the opportunity to perform as soloist with the ECU Symphony Orchestra.
 She has been awarded All-State Honors Orchestra and has attended the Music Teacher’s National Association state auditions and international music festivals in France, England and Italy.
-Last summer, Cox was awarded a fellowship to study at the Madeline Island Chamber Music Festival in Wisconsin.
+In 2013, Cox was awarded a fellowship to study at the Madeline Island Chamber Music Festival in Wisconsin.
 She studies violin with Ara Gregorian.

 Senior Project Attracts International Media Attention